Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 `used script (SecSSE_Size.r; SecSSE_Reproduction.r; SecSSE_Habitat.r; SecSSE_Diet.r; SecSSE_ASE.r; Plot_ASE.r)`

-<p align="justify"> Now that we pictured trait evolution dynamics, we may want to assess whether our examined traits are responsible for extant diversity patterns or not.
+<p align="justify"> Now that we pictured trait evolution dynamics, we may want to assess whether our examined traits are responsible for extant diversity patterns.
 To do so we rely on SSE models (State-dependent speciation and extinction models), which are well-known for accounting for the impact that trait evolution has on patterns of lineage diversification.
 However, accounting for trait-dependent diversification is subject to numerous methodological biases (Beaulieu and Donoghue, 2013).
 Indeed, SSE models can falsely indicate an effect of the focal trait on diversification.
 Models with hidden traits (aka concealed traits), such as SeCSSE (Herrera-Alsina et al., 2019) or HiSSE (Beaulieu and O'Meara, 2016) can account for hidden variables in trait-dependant diversification.
 Thus, we will be using SecSSE, an SSE implementation for detecting trait-dependent diversification using phylogenies on multi-state characters, while being robust to false-postive. </p>

 ### 2.1 Data cleaning and model construction